fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 **Exercise 1:**

-As first exercise, please download the dataset and then run the 3DFin work-flow either with the standard settings or slightly adapt the basic parameters based on the visual impression you have from the data as shown in CloudCompare (I selected a minimum height of 1.2 m and a maximum height of 4.2 m and kept the other parameters to their default values).
+As first exercise, **download the dataset** and then run the 3DFin work-flow either with the standard settings or slightly adapt the basic parameters based on the visual impression you have from the data as shown in CloudCompare (I selected a minimum height of 1.2 m and a maximum height of 4.2 m and kept the other parameters to their default values).

 **Exercise 2:**

-Have a close look at the produced data files and check whether you can see any problems with the created dataset.
-Check the following points:
+**Have a close look at the produced data files** and **check** whether you can see **any problems** with the created dataset.
+Particularly check the following points:

 - did the workflow detect all tree stems?
 - are the DBH measurements plausible?